|

 capital is where all the main publishing

-that London has more books shops and
+has more books shops - and Londoners buy

-Londoners buy more books than any other
+more books than any other region.
+Quite

-region.
-Quite often setting a book in
+often setting a book in London is down to

-and economics like that.
-I set my first
+that.
+I set my

-because like the main character I'd moved
+in London because like the main character,

-back to Brum.
+enough and moved back to Brum.
 It's

 always been on my agenda to write novels